Void Linux is a distro suitable for advanced users who want to configure their OS as they see fit.

-Void Linux is s a Linux distribution built from scratch, which means that it is not based on any of the principal distros that we know.
-Like Arch Linux it is a distro suitable for advanced users.
+Void Linux is s a Linux distribution built from scratch, which means that it is not based on any of the principal distros we know.
+However, like Gentoo or Arch Linux, it is a distro suitable for advanced users.

-Moreover, the distro also offers different installation images, from network / CLI install to live images with different flavors like Xfce, Cinnamon, Enlightenment, Mate, LXDE and LXQT.
+Moreover, the distro also offers different installation images, from network / CLI install to live images with flavors like Xfce, Cinnamon, Enlightenment, Mate, LXDE, and LXQT.

 Void Linux is developed entirely by volunteers cooperating on GitHub.
 It was created in 2008 by Juan Romero Pardines, a former developer of NetBSD.

-There is one particular feature that sets Void apart from other distributions and that is its speed and responsiveness.
+Above all, one particular feature that sets Void apart from other distributions is its speed and responsiveness.
 It’s faster than anything else.

-However, we strongly recommend checking out the documentation available on the Void wiki as it will set you up with a working system in no time.
+However, we strongly recommend checking out the documentation available on the Void Wiki, as it will set you up with a working system in no time.

-Void Linux is a systemd-free distro
+Void Linux Is a Systemd-Free Distro

-Void Linux installation
+Void Linux Installation

 Once you’ve done with all the misc configurations, the installer will write the changes to the disk.
 After that, you will be asked to reboot the system, or you can continue testing from the live session.

-Indeed one of the significant unique feature in Void is its package management system.
+Indeed one of the significant unique features in Void is its package management system.
 XBPS (X Binary Package System) is the native system package manager written from scratch.
 Its goal is to be fast, easy to use, bug-free, featureful, and portable.